opensearch-project/documentation-website/_benchmark/creating-custom-workloads.md

 1. Add all test procedures to a single file.
 You can give the file any name.
 Because the `movies` workload in the preceding contains and index task and queries, this step names the test procedures file `index-and-query.json`.
 2. Add all operations to a file named `operations.json`.
-3. Reference the new files in `workloads.json` by adding the following syntax, replacing `parts` with the relative path to each file, as showing in the following example:
+3. Reference the new files in `workloads.json` by adding the following syntax, replacing `parts` with the relative path to each file, as shown in the following example:

     ```json
     "operations": [